CBrandsDev/Results-Summary-Component/README.md

-# Frontend Mentor - Intro component with sign up form
+# Frontend Mentor - Results summary component

-This is a solution to the [Intro component with sign up form](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
+This is a solution to the [Results summary component](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents